gpetty002/historicalStories/notes.md

 - Date story occurred
 - Genre (maybe for scalability, what if the user is able to do a random feature where they don't know what kind of genre they want)
 - Image (this could be developed later)

+I set up the endpoints.
+I had difficulty setting up the endpoints between the JavaScript backend and the Python backend.
+I tested out my `/stories/filter` JavaScript endpoint on Postman.
+I know it went through because on the terminal it said

+> Error calling Python service connect ECONNREFUSED ::1:5001

+This was my logging message in `callPythonService` which uses Axios to send a request to the Python backend.
+I called the `/processStory` endpoint on Postman to see if this worked and it did.
+I kept asking ChatGPT what my error could've been and it said to check the routes I was using.
+I decided to check on Google using my error message and had found a StackOverflow discussion about this exact topic.
+They suggested using your actual IP address number instead of typing it out to avoid DNS issues.
+This actually worked!